Timeline: Action on Climate Change

 Download the Graphic Version

 The Government of Canada is taking an aggressive approach to climate change that achieves environmental and economic benefits for all Canadians.
-The following timeline shows progress that the Government has made to address climate change since it signed onto the Copenhagen Accord at the end of 2009.
+Take a look at the recent progress that the Government has made to address climate change.

 - April - Invested $500 million in research to help reduce greenhouse gases from building construction.